App

 </div>

-As with the header, the tag names can vary, but you should stick to the classnames used above.
+As with the header, the tag names can vary, but you should stick to the classes used above.

 App Sidebar